Tux/CSV/doc/Text-CSV.md

 - Examples

-    Convert the perl5 example/tool files to perl6 versions
+    Convert the perl5 example/tool files to raku versions

 - Metadata and CSV for the web